vladigleba/vladigleba.github.io/posts/gospel/sanctuary.md

 ---
-title: Finding Hope in the Sanctuary
+title: The Gospel in the Sanctuary
 description: First introduced to Moses on Mount Sinai, the sanctuary offers deep insights into God’s plan of salvation.
 color: rgb(128,69,154)
 date: 2025-01-13